Under 3 weeks left: Obama in closing stretch of presidency

 HONOLULU (AP) — His last presidential vacation behind him, Barack Obama is entering the closing stretch of his presidency, an eleventh-hour push to tie up loose ends and put finishing touches on his legacy before handing the reins to President-elect Donald Trump.

-Obama returns to Washington midday Monday from Hawaii with about two-dozen work days left.
+Obama returns to Washington midday Monday from Hawaii with just two-and-a-half weeks left.
 His final days will largely be consumed by a bid to protect his endangered health care law, a major farewell speech and the ongoing handover of power to Trump.

 In an email to supporters on Monday, Obama said he’ll deliver a valedictory speech on Jan.
 10, following a tradition set in 1796 when the first president, George Washington, spoke to the American people for the last time in office.
 The speech will take place at McCormick Place, a giant convention center in Obama’s hometown of Chicago.